bergano65/azure-docs.ru-ru/articles/digital-twins/how-to-authenticate-client.md

 // Your tenant / directory ID
 private static string tenantId = "<your-tenant-ID>";
-// The URL of your instance, starting with the protocol (https://) private static string adtInstanceUrl = "<your-Azure-Digital-Twins-instance-URL>";
+// The URL of your instance, starting with the protocol (https://) private static string adtInstanceUrl = "https://<your-Azure-Digital-Twins-instance-URL>";

 //...